Bathroom Sink Drain Repair: Common Problems & DIY Solutions

 Cost-Benefit Analysis

 Consider DIY for straightforward clogs, accessible leaks, and standard replacements when you have basic tools and a few hours.
 Call a professional when dealing with seized fittings that won't budge, leaks behind walls, recurring problems after attempted fixes, or if you're uncomfortable working under sinks.
-The $100-$300 labor cost buys expertise, proper tools, and guaranteed leak-free results.
+Our guide on when to call an emergency plumber vs wait can help you decide whether a same-day call is justified.

 DIY Approach